OlloOskar/PHPtest/README.md

 3)Laravel

-In order to create the database you will need to run a console command in project directory: php artisan migrate
+Next you will need to create an empty database named phptest for that you need to open XAMPP, start Apache and MySQL, and then click on "admin" that is next to MySQL start that will open a page in browser.
+There you can create an empty database by clicking databases and then inserting name "phptest" and then click "create".

-after that you need to run XAMPP and start Apache and MySQL
+In order to create the tables you will need to run a console command in project directory: php artisan migrate

 Then you can run a command in project directory: php artisan serve